 Agnes Callard, The University of Chicago

-Kaye Husbands Fealing, Georgia Tech
+Kaye Husbands Fealing, Georgia Institute of Technology

 Clay Routledge, Archbridge Institute